Scharf Investments Philosophy

 Before you invest in the Scharf Funds, please refer to the prospectuses for important information about the investment companies, including investment objectives, risks, charges and expenses.
-You may obtain a hard copy of the prospectuses by calling 1-866-5SCHARF (1-866-572-4273).
-The summary or statutory prospectuses should be read and considered carefully before you invest or send money.

 The Funds are offered only to United States residents, and information on this site is intended only for such persons.
 Nothing on this web site should be considered a solicitation to buy or an offer to sell shares of the Funds in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.